designbyjr/php-redis-workflow-engine/README.md

    ```

 Laravel 12 apps automatically use the modern interaction style with `Laravel\Prompts`.
 Both versions share the same `workflow:env` signature but render feedback using their respective console UX.

+Laravel 12’s `workflow:run` command also accepts a `--customer=` option for non-interactive usage; the Laravel 11 signature expects the customer identifier as the first argument.

 ## Symfony integration